silverwing-coder/AlgorithmsDataStructure/README.md

 <h4>Prerequisites:</h4>

--   Basic skills on Programming (C/C++ or Java)
+-   Basic skills in Programming (C/C++ or Java)
--   CS 210 is the prerequisite for CS 310 registeration
+-   CS 210 is the prerequisite for CS 310 registration

 ---

 <h4>Course description</h4>

 -   This course covers the overview of data structure and algorithms which enable us to integrate problem-solving processes, programming knowledge and techniques on the data structure and algorithms basis.
--   CS 210 and CS 310 are the a contiguouse course that deals with different algorithms and data structures.
+-   CS 210 and CS 310 are a continuous course that deals with different algorithms and data structures topics.

 ---